gmalysa/db-filters/README.md

 ## TODOs/Limitations

-There is no good way to specify cross-table relationships in WHERE clauses on multitable JOINs.
+* There is no good way to specify cross-table relationships in WHERE clauses on multitable JOINs.
 This is something I'm investigating (suggestions are welcome) to implement in a manner that is consistent with the idea of presenting a simple, flexible, and powerful interface for assigning these types of constraints, but as of yet I don't have a way to reduce this to filtering operations.
 This means that the only cross-table relationships that are supported are strict equality in the ON clause.

-Combine fixed and free binary conditions into a single class, eliminate $*2 variants of conditional operators.
+* Combine fixed and free binary conditions into a single class, eliminate $*2 variants of conditional operators.
 We can do this by type guessing and including an if statement, and it will simplify the API.

+* Allowing for an array of value sets to be passed to insert(), inserting multiple rows.
+This will rely on using a flow control library to execute a series of queries in sequence before calling either success or failure, so it will be implemented once flux-link has added looping constructs, because I am not interested in duplicating the functionality both here and there.